Relativistic Digital Twin: Bringing the IoT to the Future: Related Work

 \subsection{Web of Things}

 The world of IoT is known to be affected by technology and standard fragmentation, due to the rise of newer and newer technologies, to which current standards often cannot keep up the pace.
 This causes interoperability problems that need to be tackled at design time, at the same time tolerating the coexistence of heterogeneous systems.
 The WoT is a paradigm that proposes to extend IoT entities by using standard Web technologies \cite{sciullo2022survey}, which are solid and coherent throughout history.
-In this paper we will make use of the W3C WoT standard \cite{kovatsch2020web}, however we will only use the term WoT to indicate it.
+In this paper we will make use of the W3C WoT standard \cite{kovatsch2020web}, however, we will only use the term WoT to indicate it.
 In detail, the WoT standard abstracts a physical asset into a virtual counterpart called Web Thing (WT), which acts as a proxy between the Web world and the physical one.
-A WT exposes the capabilities and properties of the physical asset just like a Web Server, by providing a set of endpoints that can be queried, furthermore it can perform actions actively against other WTs.
+A WT exposes the capabilities and properties of the physical asset just like a Web Server, by providing a set of endpoints that can be queried, furthermore, it can perform actions actively against other WTs.
 For this reason, the software component embedding the WT is called ``servient''.
 The metadata describing all the interactions that a WT can handle is stored within a Thing Description (TD), a JSON-LD document that acts as the manifest of the WT by expressing its \textit{affordances}.
-These are: \begin{itemize} \item \textit{Properties}, which correspond to state variables that can be fetched and changed at runtime. \item \textit{Actions}, which denote function calls to be performed by the WT, typically triggering a defined behavior. \item \textit{Events}, which are asynchronous and cause the WT to react to their occurrence. \end{itemize} By nature, the WoT paradigm provides an environment that fits very well the implementation of DTs, which can easily be embedded into existing servients.
-However, besides our past work that we mentioned \cite{sciullo2022wotwins}, these concepts have rarely been paired in literature.
-An example is \cite{aguzzi2021modron}, where a ``Digital Twin WT'' is envisioned as a virtual entity derived from the aggregation of multiple physical ones.
-Differently, in \cite{privat2019wot}, the WoT is seen as the scaffolding to better grasp the intertwining of single components within structurally complex Systems-of-Systems, whilst in \cite{muralidharan2020designing} DTs are WTs that are automatically generated and managed within a container middleware, however authors do not specify whether the behavior is also reproduced, as the focus is semantic interactions.
-DT is an extremely novel concept and very few research efforts have been directed toward automatic generation of DTs in an IoT generic context.
-Out of them, none implies or proposes a standard like the WoT to describe how to interact with them.
+These are: \begin{itemize} \item \textit{Properties}, which correspond to state variables that can be fetched and changed at runtime. \item \textit{Actions}, which denote function calls to be performed by the WT, typically triggering a defined behavior. \item \textit{Events}, which are asynchronous and cause the WT to react to their occurrence. \end{itemize}